 Another of Scott’s popularisations was the Scots glamour.
 This was also from grammar, with a small shift in pronunciation, and shared the idea that grammar was linked with witchcraft and sorcery.
 To us today glamour is physical allure but for the Scots of earlier times, and for Scott, it was enchantment, magic or a spell cast upon a person.

-Fiddle, twiddle and tweak A review in the Guardian last Saturday by Steven Poole of Vikram Chandra’s Geek Sublime noted the author’s use of the computer jargon verb frobnicate, frequently shortened to frob.
+Fiddle, twiddle and tweak A review by Steven Poole in the Guardian last Saturday of Geek Sublime by Vikram Chandra noted the author’s use of the computer jargon verb frobnicate, frequently shortened to frob.
 Eric S Raymond defined it in The New Hackers’ Dictionary in 1993 as “to manipulate or adjust, to tweak”.
 Mr Raymond traced it to frobnitz, an ad hoc invention within the Tech Model Railway Club at the Massachusetts Institute of Technology around 1960.
 Its users abbreviated it to frob and others later extended it again.
-Steven Poole says that he knows enough computer code to be able to “hack around in [the computer language] PHP a bit until my websites work the way I want”, which is a good definition of a frobnicator in action.
+Steven Poole says he knows enough computer code to be able to “hack around in [the computer language] PHP a bit until my websites work the way I want”, which is a good definition of a frobnicator in action.